Bootstrapping traceless symmetric $O(N)$ scalars: Introduction

 Interestingly, this is not the only difference.
 Consider for instance the smallest operator transforming in the representation described by a squared Yang-tableau with four boxes, $\ytabsub{2,2}$.
 We call it the \emph{Box} representation.
 We will see in the next section that such representation appears in the OPE of two rank-2 tensors.
 In a gauge theory like in \eqref{eq:LagrangianGauge}, the smallest scalar in the Box representation is given by

-The non-triviality of this operator is guaranteed by the the internal gauge indexes.
+The non-triviality of this operator is guaranteed by the internal gauge indices.
 However, if these were absent, one could not construct it: given a real scalar operator $s_i$ the smallest non trivial operator in the Box representation that one can construct requires two derivatives

 or more fields.
 This reasoning is valid only in a neighborhood of the UV description, however it gives us an intuition about which operators we should expect in the CFT.
 Hence, we do not expect the IR fixed point of $(A)RP^N$ models to have light scalars in the Box representation.